NCAR/CAM/doc/source/users_guide/atmospheric-configurations.rst

   !
 Output frequency
   nhtfrq=0,73

-Note: It has been found that sampling every 73'rd time step was a good balance for dtime = 1800 and a 2-degree horizontal resolution.
+Note: It has been found that sampling every 73'rd time step is a good balance of computational cost and size of data for dtime = 1800 and a 2-degree horizontal resolution.

+..
+[1] Conley, A. J., Lamarque, J.-F., Vitt, F., Collins, W. D., and Kiehl, J.: PORT, a CESM tool for the diagnosis of radiative forcing, Geosci.
+Model Dev., 6, 469-476, https://doi.org/10.5194/gmd-6-469-2013, 2013.

 Build and submit this sampling run data::